What opportunities are unique to the Honors College?

 If I transfer into the Honors College, will I be able to have direct admission to International Business?

 No, only Honors College students who declare International Business as incoming freshmen receive direct admission.
-Current students who wish to apply to the international business program are not eligible.
+Students transfering to the SCHC (either internally or externally) who declare International Business are not eligible for direct admission and will be required to apply through the standard process.

 What are the expectations of me as a transfer student into the Honors College?